CthulhuTech - Once Were Men

 Highly Responsive to Prayers is the second campaign arc in the Touhou Project adventure pack, and chronicles the revenge that the Chrysalis Corporation takes against the Eldritch Society for its constant attacks on the Children of Chaos.
 In the action-anime style of “bullet hell” shooter-RPGs, HRTP is a wild ride of infiltration, explosions, running the gauntlet of dhohanoid hives and redefining the morality of attack-sex and suicide bombings.

 Viewer discretion is advised.
-Some scenes may contain hentai.
+Some scenes may contain alien tentacles.

 The Making of a New Weapon